Collecting British Coins Guide

 We feature eBay UK sales listings but encourage you to take care when buying rare coins from any online source.

 A few basic safety measures for buying online coins include;

 - Clear Photographs – if the coin pictures are fuzzy or badly lit, walk away.
 Don’t accept stock photos or coin face outline drawings from The Royal Mint website.
 Ask to see images of the actual coin for sale.

-- Top Sellers - buy from top sellers with good Ebay seller rating scores
+- Top Sellers – buy from top sellers with good eBay seller rating scores

 - Rating Comments – read recent ratings from previous buyers, some transaction will always go wrong but if there are many complainers walk away

-- Ebay Shops - people can see on eBay as private individuals or as businesses with their own Ebay shop.
+- eBay Shops – people can see on eBay as private individuals or as businesses with their own eBay shop.
 A shop is more likely to have a professional approach to sales.

-- Returns Policy - check the sellers returns policy.
+- Returns Policy – check the sellers return policy.
 Handle the coins with white cotton gloves when you get them to make sure you are not doing any damage handling the coins before you properly inspect them

 - Coloured Coins – there is a trend to colour in coins with stickers or decals, not done in mint production.
 This may completely devalue the coin and try to hide some flaw in its minting or other damage